Art ImmHERsive

 What are the main social demographics visiting immersive experiences?
 What is our intended audience's level of familiarity with AR & VR?

-The screener survey revealed that the visitors of the exhibit could be people of any age, social and professional background.
-We uncovered 3 potential user groups: Young professionals, parents with children and people above the age of 50.
+The screener survey revealed that the visitors of the exhibit may include people of any age and social or professional background.
+We uncovered 3 potential user groups: (1) Young professionals, (2) parents with children and (3) people above the age of 50.
 Due to time constraints, we decided to focus on young professionals and parents with children.

 Participant Age Ranges